Document Bank of Virginia

 Current Connections: Although Lucy and her parents had never been enslaved, they were bound by the requirement to carry identification papers stating their free status.
 Can connections can be made to today’s society?
 If so, what?

-Take a Stand: As Lucy (an adult, married, Black female), write an argument to be delivered to the Virginia State Legislature arguing against the need to carry such identification papers.
-As a member of the Virginia State Legislature, write a response to such an argument.
+Take a Stand: As Lucy (an adult, married, Black female), write an argument to be delivered to the Virginia General Assembly arguing against the need to carry such identification papers.
+As a member of the General Assembly, write a response to such an argument.
 Does this identification paper protect free Black people?
 Explain.